Editor's Note

 Once I got the whole thing downloaded, I found that it was almost a GIGABYTE in size.
 When I looked at the files, I found they were almost all Microsoft Word documents saved as html.
 That is probably the worst way possible to do anything.
 Mr. Colton was an expert in the shipbuilding industry, but he was not a web designer.
 The site was more than 95% invisible Microsoft Word junk.

 So, almost as an exercise in writing "regular expressions" (look that up yourself), and to save disk space, I started to clean it up, all 1180+ pages of it.
 In the process, I flattened the directory structure to be easier to work with, fixed as many broken links as possible, and deleted links that were unfixable.
-I brought over 600 Google Earth links up to the latest standard.
 I also fixed any internal inconsistencies and simplified the navigation tree.
 After multiple passes with link-checker and html-checker, as of now there are no more issues.

 I hacked at this on and off for several weeks, and it went through several morphs until what it is now.
 Anyone familiar with a 1980s computer terminal or a DOS-based database will find the presentation immediately familiar, even though it is pure simple html and a bit of css in your browser.
 The last step is to get Gargle to index everything so that it is searchable, and they are SLOW.
 After three weeks, they've done maybe 10%; at that rate it will take about half a year.
 I've done everything I can to speed that up, but with Gargle, nothing really helps.